ajdruff/simpli-framework/admin/sql/readme.md

 #### MySQL Queries

-If SQL queries are used in this plugin, add them here.
-It is intended to hold queries that would otherwise be held apart from the plugin and may be lost.

-The examples directory shows some real world examples of some of the queries and procs used from other plugins.
-Note the suggested file naming convention.
+This directory contains all the sql queries used in the plugin.

 * _procs_  The creation scripts for stored procedures.

-* common_queries Miscellanous queries that are not specific to the plugin or specific database used
+* dashboard_queries Queries that are normally used for administering MySQL or the Nomstock Ticker.

 * example_queries Example queries to jog your memory on syntax